Berlenz/Home-Assistant-Pansonic-PLC/README.md

 - Start with a slower `scan_interval` if communication is unstable.
 - Confirm network access from Home Assistant host to PLC TCP port.

-## Notes

-- `scan_interval` accepts float seconds and time-period style values.
-- If `plc_name` is not set, the integration uses IP-based naming.